hackle/blog-rust/raw/one-recursion-for-all.md

 "1 2 3 4"
 ```

 That's truly interesting.
 The recursion is moved to `fmap showTreeR2 r`, and the case-split does not use recursion at all.
 Cool again!
+What's next?

 ## Lifting